bansalankit92/digital-scriptures/docs/spiritual-qna-en/03_founder_of_spiritualism.md

 1. One who consumes drugs and sits in meditation.
 2. A family holder who recites Kathas ( religious discourses ). and
-3. A sage who indulges in sexual activities —as cheats who misleads.
+3. A sage who indulges in sexual activities

+— as cheats who misleads.

 ----
 There are number of Sants in the world today, but none talks of any other authority that lies beyond the Vedas & the Scriptures.
 Sant Samrat Kabir Sahib has clearly said—